DevContact/DevContactSDK-iOS/README.md

 ## Release Notes

+### v1.2.3
+- Bugfixes: Crash on search FAQs screen due to iOS 13.
+Username and Email of user is now mandatory (configurable) for filing any ticket.

 ### v1.2.2
 - Bugfixes: incorporate changes from 1.1.9 in chat screen.
 Navigation workflow from profile screen fixed